-Hygiene and Facilities Managers have long understood the benefits of keeping their air handling units and ductwork clean, but the Building Engineering Services Association (BESA) has now said that air cleaning and associated hygiene regimes should become standard practice after the COVID-19 pandemic.
+Hygiene and Facilities Managers have long understood the benefits of keeping their air handling units and ductwork clean.
+However, the Building Engineering Services Association (BESA) says that air cleaning and associated hygiene regimes should become standard practice after the COVID-19 pandemic.

 The World Health Organization (WHO) tells us that smaller particles (less than 5 micrometers (µm)) will remain in the air for many minutes or even hours.
 In a BESA webinar last week, speaker Richard Greenwood of Radic8, said that the ventilation industry has “a crucial role to play both during and after the pandemic”.
-He explained that 40,000 virus-laden droplets can be released from a single sneeze and these can not only travel more than 8 metres, but can remain airborne for up to 3 hours.
+He explained that 40,000 virus-laden droplets emit from a single sneeze.
+Furthermore, these can travel more than 8 metres and can remain airborne for up to 3 hours.

-During the BESA webinar, Mr Greenwood also said that there are 4 known transmission routes for COVID-19: direct contact, indirect contact, droplets and airborne.
-He stressed that preventing transmission at airborne level will stop build-up on surfaces and that will, in turn, reduce contact transmission.
+During the BESA webinar, Mr Greenwood also said that there are 4 known transmission routes for COVID-19.
+These are direct contact, indirect contact, droplets and airborne.
+He stressed that preventing transmission at airborne level will stop build-up on surfaces.
+This will, in turn, reduce contact transmission.

-As information continues to emerge about how coronavirus spreads around a building, experts agree it is essential to implement measures to tackle airborne contaminants.
-It is widely acknowledged that filtration plays an important role in tackling airborne contaminants but now more than ever, this should be supplemented with frequent and regular cleaning.
+Experts agree it is essential to implement measures to tackle airborne contaminants.
+Filtration plays an important role in tackling airborne contaminants.
+However, this should be supplemented with frequent and regular cleaning.
 According to Mr Greenwood,

 “We now have evidence that microbial contaminants will grow on filters in 14 days and these either need to be tackled by more regular filter changes or by increased cleaning.”